GoogleCloudPlatform/community/tutorials/ar-subs/index.md

     the Raspberry Pi.

 1. On the Raspberry Pi, follow all of the steps to [install and initialize the Cloud SDK for Debian systems](https://cloud.google.com/sdk/docs/#deb).
-1. Check that Cloud SDK is installed and initialized:
+1. Check that the Cloud SDK is installed and initialized:

         gcloud info